CARRTLABUSF/UnityChallenge24/README.md

    - Use [WeTransfer](https://wetransfer.com/) to upload your video demos and get the links to put in your pull request.

 ## Unity Coding Skills Challenge
+In this Category you will be building a very simple Unity game that makes use of skills and tools we require for developing VR simulations.

 ### Level 1: Moving Laser Hand

 **Task**:
 - Modify the scripts make the hand move back and forth in the scene
-- Next modify `LaserHand.cs` to use Physics Raycasts to destroy the sphere when the hand in front of it.
+- Next modify `LaserHand.cs` to use to destroy the sphere when the hand in front of it.
+Don't use hard-coded cooridnates to achieve this, look into what Physics tools unity has to offer.

 https://github.com/CARRTLABUSF/UnityChallenge24/assets/89555610/4217461c-1c0e-4dac-a88d-4c02063bcb42